 For Scott, getting into actual recording studios via Recording Connection and building skills and connections in-tandem was the answer for him:

-“For me, it was just seeing how thing run and just being able to practice it in a real world setting made a huge difference than just trying to find random stuff online, find multi-tracks to mix, and things like that.
+“For me, it was just seeing how things run.
+Just being able to practice it in a real world setting made a huge difference than just trying to find random stuff online, find multi-tracks to mix, and things like that.
 And also it was big for just building relationships, you know?
 Like I don’t think I’d be working for Steve if I hadn’t done this with him because he knew me, he knew that I had enough people skills to work with clients, and he knew what I was capable of audio-wise.”

 Go the distance, work hard, figure out your path, and maintain those connections you make with the pros!
 Do what Scott did and get those jobs lined up.